 rebel See Civil War terminology.

-registration mark ® Not legally required and increases reading complexity.
+registration mark ® Do not use.
+Not legally required and increases reading complexity.
 See trademark.

 relic Acceptable but consider specific words like artifact, fossil, shard.
 See relict.